wveducation/teachwv/src/pages/bachelors-degree.md

 ---
-title: Bachelor's Degree
+title: Bachelor's Degree and Higher
-subtitle: If you hold a bachelor’s degree from an accredited institution of higher education, there are several ways you can become a teacher in West Virginia.
+subtitle: If you hold a bachelor’s degree or higher from an accredited institution of higher education, there are several ways you can become a teacher in West Virginia.
 tags:
   - pathways
 eleventyNavigation:
   order: 0
-  title: Bachelor's Degree
+  title: Bachelor's Degree and Higher
   key: bachelors-degree
   parent: pathways-to-teaching
 meta: